Wastedzz/Wastedzz/README.md

 - ⚡ My hobbies lie on video games, baseketball, photography, etc...

-- ❓ Feel free to contact me if you have same interests with me at wangchenguang19@mails.ucas.ac.cn
+- ❓ Feel free to contact me if you have same interests with me at chenguangwang@link.cuhk.edu.cn

 <br/>